shuozhixu/MaterLett_2025/README.md

 Calculations follow [a previous GitHub repository](https://github.com/shuozhixu/FLAM2020-LSR) and [its associated paper](http://dx.doi.org/10.1016/j.ijplas.2021.103157).
 20 LSR are calculated for an edge and a screw dislocation, respectively, due to the randomness of elements.

-## Dislocation/obstacle interactions
+## Dislocation glide and dislocation/obstacle interactions

-Read [these papers](https://drive.google.com/drive/folders/1Pfg0ZztTd7QkhRMLABwpwrZFWDxasoBQ?usp=sharing) which are on dislocatino/obstacle interactions in metals using atomistic simulations.
+Calculate the glide of and an obstacle interacting with both edge and screw dislocations at 5 K. The atomsk scripts that are used to build the atomistic structures as well as the LAMMPS input files for the LSR calculations, can be found in the `glide/` directory in this GitHub repository.

 Calculations follow [a previous GitHub repository](https://github.com/wrj2018/MSMSE_2020).
-Run the calculations at 5 K. Consider both edge and screw dislocations and three types of obstacles: void, B2 precipitate, and L1<sub>2</sub> precipitate.
-Let the obstacle radius be 3 nm, as in [this paper](https://doi.org/10.1016/j.ijplas.2020.102819).
+Consider both edge and screw dislocations and three types of obstacles: void, B2 precipitate, and L1<sub>2</sub> precipitate.
+Let the obstacle radius be 0.6 nm, 1.2 nm, 2.4 nm, 3.6 nm, and 4.8 nm, respectively.
+Read [these papers](https://drive.google.com/drive/folders/1Pfg0ZztTd7QkhRMLABwpwrZFWDxasoBQ?usp=sharing) which are on dislocatino/obstacle interactions in metals using atomistic simulations.

 Answer two questions: